Peter-Lande/asteroids/README.md

-# asteriods
+# asteroids
-A simple asteriod destroying game made with pygame.
+A simple asteroid destroying game made with pygame.

 ## How to Play